Why Is There Mold on My Soil

 Rule out water, light, and soil conditions before changing your full routine.

-Compare related guides for why are there tiny flies in my soil, overwatering plants if symptoms overlap.
+Compare related guides for why are there tiny flies in my soil, overwatering plants, check root rot warning signs if symptoms overlap.

 ⚡ Fastest next step: Check how long the top layer stays damp after watering and whether plants are crowded.